Back Stretches

 Hamstring Stretch

-This is an excellent set of stretches that replenish nutrients and re-oxygenate the hamstring muscles in the lower extremity.
-Perform these stretches to give your body a rest when performing activities that involve lifting, carrying, foot pedal use, prolonged standing or prolonged walking.
+This is an excellent stretch that replenishes nutrients and re-oxygenate the hamstring muscles in the lower extremity.
+Perform this stretch to give your body a rest when performing activities that involve lifting, carrying, foot pedal use, prolonged standing or prolonged walking.

 If you have an injury or illness, consult with a health care professional before attempting.